 We will start your claim against the person or company we say is responsible for causing your accident and injury.
 There is normally an insurer who is responsible for payment of any compensation.

 No Win No Fee

-Lockett McCullough Lawyers Brisbane offers “no win no fee” payment arrangements for any approved personal injury and compensation matters.
+Lockett McCullough Lawyers Brisbane offers “no win no fee” payment arrangements for any approved compensation law matters.
 In these approved cases, this will include your professional legal costs and expenses required to conduct your case (ie costsfor medical evidence)